turtlebot/learn.turtlebot.com/about.md

 3. High school language level - to support developers of all ages
 4. Example-based articles - so developers can quickly create real world solutions

-We all started somewhere and this is my attempt at giving developers somewhere to start.
+We all started somewhere and this is our attempt at giving developers somewhere to start.

 Help me bring this dream to reality!
 [Fork the project](https://github.com/markwsilliman/turtlebot-tutorial), distribute it, commit changes, add articles and dream big.
 All content, videos & images are available for you to use as you see fit.